pravega/pravega-operator/README.md

 where:

 - `[ZOOKEEPER_HOST]` is the host or IP address of your Zookeeper deployment.
 E.g. `zk-client:2181`
+> Note: If multiple zk URIs are specified, use a comma separated list and DO NOT leave any spaces in between.
 - `[Tier2_NAME]` is the Tier 2 PersistentVolumeClaim name.
 E.g. `pravega-tier2`